Russians Risk Reprisals To Visit Navalny Grave On Death Anniversary - UrduPoint

 Moscow, (APP - UrduPoint / Pakistan Point News - 17th Feb, 2025) At least 1,500 Russians came to the grave of Alexei Navalny in Moscow on Sunday, risking reprisals and braving freezing temperatures to pay their respects to the opposition leader on the first anniversary of his death in prison.

-Navalny -- Vladimir Putin's main opponent declared "extremist" by Russia -- died on February 16, 2024 in Penal Colony Number Three in Kharp, above the Arctic Circle.
+Navalny -- Russian President Vladimir Putin's main opponent declared "extremist" by Moscow -- died on February 16, 2024 in Penal Colony Number Three in Kharp, above the Arctic Circle.

 AFP saw hundreds come to Navalny's grave at Borisovsky Cemetery, leaving flowers and forming a large queue by mid-afternoon.